expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 ### `MediaLibrary.presentLimitedLibraryPickerAsync()`

-Allows the user to update the assets which your app will have access to.
+**Available only on iOS >= 14.** Allows the user to update the assets which your app will have access to.
 This method will display a system prompt only if permissions were `granted` and the `accessPrivileges` is equal to `limited`.

 #### Returns